rsspdc/checklists/git_forge_issue_templates/github/heavy/split/specific_record/rsspdc-specific-record-governance.md

 				How are decisions made in your project?
 Do you need the mechanisms of governance used by community and civil society organisations?
 				By-laws, a committee and/or working groups, general meetings, votes, minutes?
 A version of these may be necessary to avoid [The Tyranny of Structurelessness](https://web.archive.org/web/20240406094310/https://www.jofreeman.com/joreen/tyranny.htm)
 				How can you map these onto your development infrastructure and make the decisions of your governing bodies enactable and enforceable?
+				Most of the places that offer code peer review are focused on software packages not code that is specific to your analysis.
+This makes sense as reviewer time is fairly scarce so focusing it on code that others are more likely to reuse is reasonable.
+				If your code underpins a publication then in theory it may get reviewed as a part of the regular peer review process although in practice this does not appear to be all that common.
+If the journal to which you are submitting your work has no policy on the code review, and your reviewers do not take an interest in reviewing your code - even just the checking if it runs for them then
 			</li>
 		</ul>
 	</li>